-Malaysia has a large and growing food retail market that is supplied by local and imported products.
-The current total retail sales of food and beverages are estimated at US\$16 billion.
+Malaysia has a large and growing food retail market supplied by local and imported products.
+Retail sales of food and beverages are estimated at US\$16 billion.
 This sector has been growing at an average rate of 7 percent per annum over the past five years.
-However, the Retail Group Malaysia is predicting a slowest growth this year at 3.1 percent with consumers cautious in spending, the government increased subsidy rationalization and introduction of a new goods and services tax in April 2015.

-Malaysian households spend an average 24 percent of their household income on retail purchase of foods.
-Due to rising affluence and higher education level, Malaysian consumers have become more sophisticated and demand higher quality for the goods that they purchased.
+However, the Retail Group Malaysia is predicting slow growth this year at 3.1 percent with consumers cautious to spend, the government increased subsidy rationalization and introduced a new 6 percent goods and services tax (GST) in April 2015.
+Malaysian households spend an average 24 percent of their household income on retail purchases of foods.
+Due to rising affluence and higher education levels, Malaysian consumers have become more sophisticated and demand higher quality.

-According to Retail Group Malaysia, the bulk of retail food sales are channeled through the traditional stores, such as provision stores, grocery stores, specialty food stores and other sundry shops.
+According to Retail Group Malaysia, the bulk of retail food sales are channeled through traditional stores, such as provision stores, grocery stores, specialty food stores and other sundry shops.
 This subsector commands close to 56 percent of food sales today.
 Modern stores such as supermarkets, hypermarkets and department stores with supermarkets only have around 43 percent share of the retail food market.
 Convenience stores have remained insignificant, with only about 1 percent share of the retail food market.

 Independent grocery stores and wet markets are found in the residential areas of both urban and rural towns across Malaysia.
-Most of the food items sold by grocery stores are canned foods, dried foods, snack foods, ice cream, and soft drinks.
-Fresh produces such as fruits and vegetables are seldom sold and usually do not sell frozen or chilled foods other than ice cream.
-Grocery stores known as minimarkets, which are larger and more modern than the traditional grocery stores, would sell these food items.
-However, they are relatively fewer in numbers compared to the traditional grocery stores.
+Most food items sold by grocery stores are canned foods, dried foods, snack foods, ice cream, and soft drinks.
+Fresh produce such as fruits and vegetables are seldom sold and usually do not sell frozen or chilled foods other than ice cream.
+Grocery stores known as mini-markets, which are larger and more modern than traditional grocery stores, would sell these food items.
+However, they are fewer compared to traditional grocery stores.